uselagoon/lagoon/docs/using_lagoon/docker_images/php-fpm.md

 # php-fpm Image

-Lagoon `php-fpm` Docker image, based on the official PHP Alpine images at (https://hub.docker.com/_/php/).
+Lagoon `php-fpm` Docker image, based on [the official PHP Alpine images](https://hub.docker.com/_/php/).
 The supported versions of PHP on Lagoon are 7.2 and 7.3.
 Older versions (5.6, 7.0, 7.1) may also be available for compatibility, and more recent versions (7.4) wil be available for testing.

+!!!hint
-This Dockerfile is intended to be used as an base for any php needs within Lagoon.
+    This Dockerfile is intended to be used as a base for any php needs within Lagoon.
-This image itself does not create a webserver, rather just an php-fpm fastcgi listener.
-You maybe need to adapt the php-fpm pool config.
+    This image itself does not create a webserver, rather just a php-fpm fastcgi listener.
+You may need to adapt the php-fpm pool config.

 ## Lagoon & OpenShift adaptions